errisy/siama-deploy/README.md

 Front End UI components are designed as independent components, which can be included in any project without adding/changing dependencies.

 ## Mobile Features
-**Compatible in mobile browsers** @media query is applied to handling screen sizes with mobile first.
+**Compatible in mobile browsers** @media query is applied to handle screen sizes with mobile first.
 The header and input fields layouts will response to browser width changes.
 **mobile app supports** manifest.json and apple app supports are enabled in the index.html.

 ## How to run e2e test.